likid0/argocd-odf/README.md

 odf/values.yaml
 ```

-3. Commit your variable modifications to your forked repository.
+3. Commit and push the modifications you made to the values.yaml files to your forked repository.

 4. Then login into your OCP cluster with a cluster-admin account